Laguna Atascosa National Wildlife Refuge

-Laguna Atascosa National Wildlife Refuge is the largest protected area of natural habitat left in the Lower Rio Grande Valley in the world.
+Laguna Atascosa National Wildlife Refuge is the largest protected area of natural habitat left in the Lower Rio Grande Valley.

 The 120,000 acre refuge is located almost entirely in Cameron County, Texas, 25 mi east of Harlingen, although a very small part of its northernmost point extends into southern Willacy County.

 History

 The Laguna Atascosa National Wildlife Refuge was created following World War II in 1946 to protect habitat for migratory birds and waterfowl, specifically redhead ducks (Aythya americana).

-By 2010, it had grown to encompass a total of 65096 acre in a landscape of "an interspersed pattern of meandering resacas (oxbow lakes), lomas (brush-covered sand/clay dunes), coastal prairies, and wetlands."
+By 2010, it had grown to encompass a total of 65096 acre in a landscape of "an interspersed pattern of meandering resacas (oxbow lakes), lomas (brush-covered sand/clay dunes), coastal prairies, and wetlands".